Hadestown: Netherlands (2025)

 A staging opened in Amsterdam, Netherlands, at the Royal Theater Carré on June 20, 2025.
 The cast includes Claudia de Breij and Maarten Heijmans as Hermes, Jeangu Macrooy as Orpheus, Sara Afiba as Eurydice, Edwin Jonker as Hades, and Joy Wielkens as Persephone.
 The production closed on September 6, 2025.

+Upcoming productions

+A UK and Ireland tour is expected to begin at Curve, Leicester, from 19 February 2027.
+A Polish-language adaptation is planned for the Teatr Syrena in Warsaw, Poland, in late 2027.
+A Danish-language production is planned for the Østre Gasværk Teater in Copenhagen, Denmark, from September 17, 2027, with Søren Torpegaard Lund as Orpheus.